 Trial Period: Treatment Cycles End of Post-treatment

 Treatment

 Treatment Cycle/Title: 1 2 3 4 5 6 7 8 -17 Discon Safety Follow- Follow Up Survival Follow-

-Treatment Cycle/Title: up Visits Up^a
+Treatment Cycle/Title. up Visits Up^{a}

 At time of 30 Days Post- Every 9 Weeks Every 9 Weeks

 Discon discon Post-discon

 Scheduling Window (Days) ^b ± 3 ± 3 ± 3 ± 3 ± 3 ± 3 ± 3 ± 3 ± 7 ± 7 ± 7

 Efficacy Measurements

 Tumor Imaging < X ^g > X^h X

 - a.
-After the start of new anti-cancer treatment or PD the subject should be contacted (e.g. by telephone) Q9W to assess for survival status. - b.
+After the start of new anti-cancer treatment or PD contacts are approximately every 9 weeks by telephone.
+Updated survival status may be requested by the Sponsor at any time during the course of the study.
+Upon Sponsor notification, all participants who do not/will not have a scheduled study visit or study contact during the Sponsor defined time period will be contacted for their survival status (excluding participants that have a death event previously recorded). - b.
 In general, the window for each visit is ± 3 days unless otherwise noted. - c.
 SAEs will be followed through 90 days following cessation of treatment, or 30 days following cessation of treatment if the subject initiates new anticancer therapy, whichever is earlier. - d.
 For women of reproductive potential, a urine or serum pregnancy test should be performed within 72 hours prior to day 1 of each treatment cycle and 30 days post treatment.
 A serum test can be done if urine is not appropriate.
 Additionally, if urine test is positive or is not evaluable, a serum test is required.
 Subjects must be excluded/discontinued in the event of positive test results.
 Pregnancy tests (serum and/or urine tests) should be repeated if required by local guidelines. - e.
-Laboratory tests for determining eligibility are to be performed within 3 days prior to the first retreatment dose of pembrolizumab - f.
+Laboratory tests for determining eligibility are to be performed within 3 days prior to the first retreatment dose of pembrolizumab. - f.
 Urinalysis and thyroid function tests to be performed every other cycle.
 CBC (Hematology) and Chemistry to be performed every cycle (excluding Cycle 1 Day 1). - g.
 Tumor imaging should be performed within 14 days prior to restarting treatment with pembrolizumab and continue to be performed every 9 weeks (63 ± 7 days) after the first dose of retreatment, or more frequently if clinically indicated.
 Imaging timing should follow calendar days and should not be adjusted for delays in cycle starts.
 At sites where the local regulatory body and/or IRB/ERC will not permit a second tumor imaging within a 28-day period, an already available imaging scan obtained within 28 days prior to first dose may be used with the approval of the Sponsor Clinical Director.
-For all subjects, already available imaging scans performed as part of routine clinical management are acceptable if they are of diagnostic quality and performed within the acceptable timeframe for each cohort - h.
+For all subjects, already available imaging scans performed as part of routine clinical management are acceptable if they are of diagnostic quality and performed within the acceptable timeframe for each cohort. - h.
 Tumor imaging should be performed at the time of treatment discontinuation (i.e., date of discontinuation ± 4 week window).
 If previous tumor imaging was obtained within 4 weeks prior to the date of discontinuation, then additional tumor imaging at treatment discontinuation isn't mandatory.